Frequently Asked Questions

 In this section we address some "nuts and bolts" questions posed by many of our clients.
 The Questions are in no particular order, but area part of our commitment to delivering straight talk and straight answers, with as little clutter as possible.

-The Elder Law Attorneys at Cohen and Oalican look forward to addressing any of your qestions and concerns in depth.
+The Elder Law Attorneys at Machado and Carden look forward to addressing any of your qestions and concerns in depth.
 Simply call us at any of the numbers above, or complete the Client Questionaire on the side of the web page.

 Choosing a Trustee